-The following warnings are applied by our team, based on quantitative metrics and our internal methodology.
+*The warnings on this page are applied by our ETF research team.
+Please know that these warnings are based on quantitative metrics and our internal methodology.
 These risks are not exhaustive and therefore they should not be relied upon.
 Always read the PDS of the function and speak to your financial adviser before acting on this information.

 Right now, there are 200+ ETFs on the ASX.
 Then there are index funds.
 Hundreds of managed funds.
 LICs.
 REITs.
 And everything in between.
 Wouldn’t it be nice to make ONE investment and build the strong Core of your portfolio — with just one click?